tornyak/task/README.md

 # task
-Library for managing dependant and concurrent tasks
+Go library for managing dependant and concurrent tasks